• Instagram Icon

 • All automatic irrigation systems are required to have a working rain shut off device.

 • Variances are available, through the Southwest Florida Water Management District, if a property proposes an alternate irrigation plan (such as splitting a large property into two pieces and assigning a different day to each piece).
-Download An Application
+Download an Application

 • Hand watering (with automatic shut-off device) or micro-irrigation of non-lawn landscaping is not currently restricted by day or times.